offensive-packaging/documentation/o-saft/index.md

            Note:  setting empty list or element most likely does not work with openssl executable (for example  --force-openssl).

-     Options for  +cipherall and +cipherraw  command

        --range=RANGE
        --cipherrange=RANGE

-           Specify range of cipher constants to be tested by  +cipherall.
+           Specify range of cipher constants to be tested with  +cipher  .
            Following 'RANGE's are supported:
-           * 'rfc'               all ciphers defined in various RFCs
+           * 'rfc'               all ciphers defined in various RFCs; default
            * 'shifted'           'rfc', shifted by 64 bytes to the right
            * 'long'              like 'rfc' but more lazy list of constants
            * 'huge'              all constants  0x03000000 ..
 0x0300FFFF